rodolphosnow/testrover/README.md

 * How to run the test suite
   - rspec spec/
-  - ou bundle exec rspec spec/
+  - or bundle exec rspec spec/

 * ...